gowtham-source/netflix-clone/README.md

 4. A media player that allows users to stream movies and TV shows.
 5. A backend API that serves movie and TV show data to the frontend.

+---
+**NOTE:**

+This project is Netflix clone that I have developed using modern MERN (MongoDB, Express.js, React, Node.js) concepts instead of outdated libraries
+Additionally, the recommendation model used in this project is portable and can be run anywhere.

+---

 ### Technology Stack
 FrameWorks:
 - [x] React